junxit/us-congress-bills-114/metadata.md

 - 2015-04-23 — Introduced in House
 - 2015-04-23 — Introduced in House
 - 2015-04-23 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-04-24 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2015-04-30 — Committee Consideration and Mark-up Session Held.
+- 2015-04-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-04-30 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2015-05-15 — Placed on the Union Calendar, Calendar No. 81.
+- 2015-05-15 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-115.
+- 2015-05-15 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-115.